syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Sorting.md

 //Specifies group sort order behavior when adding SortColumnDescriptor to GroupedColumns. this.gridGroupingControl1.TableDescriptor.GroupedColumns.Clear();

-SortColumnDescriptor gsd = new SortColumnDescriptor("ShipCountry");
+SortColumnDescriptor columnDescriptor = new SortColumnDescriptor("ShipCountry");

-//Specifies a summary name and the property (values will be determined using reflection). gsd.SetGroupSummarySortOrder(summaryColumn1.GetSummaryDescriptorName(), "Average");
+//Specifies a summary name and the property (values will be determined using reflection). columnDescriptor.SetGroupSummarySortOrder(summaryColumn1.GetSummaryDescriptorName(), "Average");

-this.gridGroupingControl1.TableDescriptor.GroupedColumns.Add(gsd);
+this.gridGroupingControl1.TableDescriptor.GroupedColumns.Add(columnDescriptor);
 {% endhighlight %}
 {% highlight vb %}
 'Specifies group sort order behavior when adding SortColumnDescriptor to GroupedColumns.
 Me.gridGroupingControl1.TableDescriptor.GroupedColumns.Clear()

-Dim gsd As New SortColumnDescriptor("ShipCountry")
+Dim columnDescriptor As New SortColumnDescriptor("ShipCountry")

-'Specifies a summary name and the property (values will be determined using reflection). gsd.SetGroupSummarySortOrder(summaryColumn1.GetSummaryDescriptorName(), "Average")
+'Specifies a summary name and the property (values will be determined using reflection). columnDescriptor.SetGroupSummarySortOrder(summaryColumn1.GetSummaryDescriptorName(), "Average")

-Me.gridGroupingControl1.TableDescriptor.GroupedColumns.Add(gsd)
+Me.gridGroupingControl1.TableDescriptor.GroupedColumns.Add(columnDescriptor)
 {% endhighlight %}
 {% endtabs %}
 For more information about `Sort by Summary`, refer the [Sort by Summary](http://help.syncfusion.com/windowsforms/gridgrouping/summaries#sort-by-summary-in-caption "") section.